 US researchers have developed a way to control and measure atoms that are so close together they are impossible to distinguish by optical means.

-When atoms get cosy – that is, within a few billionths of a metre of each other – they exhibit interesting quantum mechanical behaviour.
-At this scale, their spins begin to exert an influence on each other, and two or more atoms can become entangled: a strange quantum phenomenon where the atoms will thereafter mirror each other’s properties instantly, even if they are kilometres or light-years apart.
+When they get cosy – that is, within a few billionths of a metre of each other – they exhibit interesting quantum mechanical behaviour.
+At this scale, their spins begin to exert an influence on each other, and two or more can become entangled: a strange quantum phenomenon where the atoms will thereafter mirror each other’s properties instantly, even if they are kilometres or light-years apart.

 Entanglement is key for future technologies like quantum computing – but first, scientists must observe and understand these tightly-packed atoms.
 Conventional microscopes are unable to distinguish between atoms that are just nanometers apart, just as our eyes are often unable to spatially resolves two distant stars that are close together in the night sky.